NSQdev/WooCommerce-Subcategories-widget/README.md

 Plugin that allows you to list product subcategories from selected parent category.

+#### Update 1.2.3

+* Added new option to output subcategories of selected category with parent category in hierarchy (nested lists)

+Example ("Parent" category is selected):

+Before option is turned on:

+* Subcategory
+* Subcategory
+* Subcategory

+After option is turned on:

+* Parent
+	* Subcategory
+	* Subcategory
+	* Subcategory

 #### Update 1.2.2

 * Added ```wp_show_subcategories_menu``` function to output menu in template without using widget (no additional widget area needed)